I am a co-founder, with author, blogger, and UCC minister Katherine Willis Pershey, of #ItIsEnough.

 #ItIsEnough is an informal coalition of Christians who use social media to raise awareness of gun violence and speak out in favor of stronger gun laws.

-On the 14th of every month, in remembrance of the mass shooting at Sandy Hook Elementary School on December 14, 2012, we use social media tools, such as blog posts, Facebook status updates, and Tweets, to raise issues, questions, concerns, stories, and recommendations around gun violence and the need for more effective gun legislation.
+For the first year after the Sandy Hook Elementary shooting on December 14, 2012, we launched a social media effort on the 14th of every month.
+We used social media tools, such as blog posts, Facebook status updates, and Tweets, to raise issues, questions, concerns, stories, and recommendations around gun violence and the need for more effective gun legislation.
 By doing so, we hope to help sustain the renewed energy to prevent gun violence that has become apparent after the Sandy Hook tragedy, and make clear that many Christians believe that stronger gun laws are in line with the tenets of our faith and the example of Jesus Christ.

 We believe that a model of personal and communal safety based primarily on self-protection, physical and firepower, and violent response to threats stands in opposition to the values preached and modeled by Jesus Christ.